morganrivers/timezone_and_flux_from_ip/README.md

 cp xflux /usr/local/bin/
 ```

 (Sorry, xflux is apparently closed source.
 But also redshift is not working well for some people with debian/archlinux.
-You could modify the script to work with redshift reasonably easily as well. for example, replacing the line calling xflux with: `$ redshift -l $LAT:$LON`)
+You could modify the script to work with redshift reasonably easily as well. for example, replacing the line calling xflux with: `redshift -l $LAT:$LON`)

 ## Dependencies